simplesheet/simplesheet.github.io/docs/tools/pull-asset-prices/instructions.md

 {: .highlight-title }
 > Note
 >
-> If it's the first time importing a range into your spreadsheet, you'll need to click the notification in the cell and authorize it.
-Subsequent imports from the same spreadsheet will be good to go!
+> The first time you import a range into your spreadsheet, you'll need to click the notification in the cell and authorize it (see preview below).
+>
+> Subsequent imports from the same spreadsheet will be good to go!

 ![Instructions Step 6]({{ site.baseurl }}/assets/images/pull-asset-prices/instructions/step-6.gif)